nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 show LinkTree and make some changes to the data, your changes will not be reflected in the current tree.
 You should hide the tree first and then call `tree` again to obtain a new tree which will reflect the changes you made.
+  - Team names and team leaders' names may not be shown fully if they are too long.
+You can refer back to the team list for their full names.
 ### Command format:
 * `tree`
 #### Example usage: